benhoyt/goawk/csv.md

 ## Examples based on csvkit

-The [csvkit](https://csvkit.readthedocs.io/en/latest/index.html) suite is a set of tools that allow you to quickly analyze and extract fields from CSV files (among other things).
+The [csvkit](https://csvkit.readthedocs.io/en/latest/index.html) suite is a set of tools that allow you to quickly analyze and extract fields from CSV files.
 Each csvkit tool allows you to do a specific task; GoAWK is more low-level and verbose, but also a more general tool ([`csvsql`](https://csvkit.readthedocs.io/en/latest/tutorial/3_power_tools.html#csvsql-and-sql2csv-ultimate-power) being the exception!).
 GoAWK also runs significantly faster than csvkit (the latter is written in Python).

-Below are a few snippets showing how you'd do some of the tasks in the csvkit documentation, but using GoAWK (the input file is [testdata/csv/nz-schools.csv]([testdata/csv/states.csv](https://github.com/benhoyt/goawk/blob/master/testdata/csv/nz-schools.csv)):
+Below are a few snippets showing how you'd do some of the tasks in the csvkit documentation, but using GoAWK (the input file is [testdata/csv/nz-schools.csv](https://github.com/benhoyt/goawk/blob/master/testdata/csv/nz-schools.csv)):

 ### csvkit example: print column names